Float Protocol Market Capitalization Tops $17.18 Million (BANK)

-Float Protocol (CURRENCY:BANK) traded flat against the U.S. dollar during the 24 hour period ending at 19:00 PM E.T. on January 30th.
-Float Protocol has a total market capitalization of $17.18 million and approximately $1.33 million worth of Float Protocol was traded on exchanges in the last 24 hours.
-One Float Protocol coin can currently be bought for $165.94 or 0.00268563 BTC on major cryptocurrency exchanges.
-During the last week, Float Protocol has traded flat against the U.S. dollar.
+Float Protocol (CURRENCY:BANK) traded flat against the U.S. dollar during the 24 hour period ending at 12:00 PM ET on February 3rd.
+During the last seven days, Float Protocol has traded flat against the U.S. dollar.
+Float Protocol has a total market cap of $17.18 million and $1.33 million worth of Float Protocol was traded on exchanges in the last 24 hours.
+One Float Protocol coin can currently be bought for $165.94 or 0.00268563 BTC on major exchanges.

 - stETH (Lido) (STETH) traded flat against the dollar and now trades at $3,479.19 or 0.06807369 BTC.